 We understand the complex mental health issues related to aging.
 We have working relationships with geriatric psychiatrists and other medical and mental health professionals.
 We are sensitive to family dynamics and the unique pressures faced by families working hard to protect aging family members and their assets.

-Our team includes: Ralph Holmes, Adam Hamel, Dianne Ricardo, Lexi Cote, and A.J.
+Our team includes: Ralph Holmes, Adam Hamel, Christopher R. Paul, Alexandra S. Cote, Caitlin G. McCurdy, Dianne Ricardo, and A.J.
 Schweitzer.

 McLane Middleton is a leader in New Hampshire in handling serious claims for personal injury or wrongful death suffered by our clients.
 In an age of more complicated machinery, dangerous and defective products, and high-speed transportation the reality is that any of us may suffer a personal injury, perhaps even a severe injury, due to no fault of our own.
 For decades we have worked diligently to obtain fair and just compensation for individuals from all walks of life that have been hurt in accidents.